-The G4X 300ZLink Plug-In ECU supports several options for fitting of a IAT sensor.
-Either of the following options can be used:
+From factory, models supported by the G4X VR4Link Plug-In ECU may be fitted with a suitable IAT sensor.
+The G4X VR4Link Plug-In ECU supports several options for fitting of an IAT sensor.
+Any one of the following options can be used:

-- 1. IAT Through Expansion Connector The expansion connector provides ground and temperature channels for the connection of an IAT sensor.
-Note spare An Volt channels can be used as temperature inputs when a pullup resistor (to +5V) is added. - 2.
-IAT Through Fuel Temp Sensor Wire the IAT sensor in place of the fuel temperature sensor.
-This is connected to An Temp 2.
+- 1. Factory IAT The factory IAT sensor (if fitted) is wired to An Temp 1. - 2.
+IAT Through Expansion Connector The expansion connector provides ground and temperature channels for the connection of an IAT sensor.
+Wire the sensor between the Ground pin and an An Temp channel pin.
+Note spare An Volt channels can be used as temperature inputs when a pullup resistor (to +5V) is added.